 Tables and Boxplots

-The report is grouped by age, with data for adult exams (patients aged 18 and over at the time of the exam) listed first.
-The Executive Summary table lists the exams having at least 10,000 records across all DIR facilities for the period.
-The exam counts and quartiles are shown for CTDIvol, DLP, and SSDE for your facility compared to the quartiles for the registry overall.
+The report is grouped by age, with data for Adult exams (patients aged 18 and over at the time of the exam) listed first.
+CTDIvol, DLP, and SSDE are also broken out into separate pages.
+The Executive Summary table lists the exams for the Top 10 RPID Shortname groups to compare with all DIR facilities for the period.
+Exam counts and quartiles are shown for CTDIvol, DLP, and SSDE for your facility compared to the quartiles for the registry overall.

 Note: Data is shown by the standardized RPID Shortname to which each exam was mapped.
 Exams not mapped are not included in tables or boxplots.
 SSDE is computed only for body exams and is not available for head exams (e.g. CT C SPINE).